alebairos/xfutebol/singleboard-manual.md

 ## Updated Interception Rule
 - **Interception Restriction**: A piece cannot intercept if the movement is coming from behind it.

-## Enhanced Mobility for Goalers
-- **Promotion to Goaler**: A piece is promoted to a Goaler upon scoring a goal.
-- **Additional Movement Ability**: A Goaler receives a +1 movement bonus in its weakest direction.
-   - A Midfielder promoted to a Goaler can move 2 squares forward.
-   - A Defender or an Attacker promoted to a Goaler can move 2 squares laterally.
-- This enhancement increases the versatility of the promoted piece on the field, adding depth to gameplay strategies.

-The distinct movement abilities and rules for each piece type in "xfutebol" are designed to create a dynamic game that mirrors the tactical nature of soccer, challenging players to thoughtfully maneuver their pieces and devise effective strategies.

 # 4.2 Piece Actions

 In "xfutebol," specific actions are associated with each piece, playing a pivotal role in the strategy and tactics of the game.